 The Hawn's Bridge peninsula is part of the Raystown Dam Natural Heritage Area (Biological Diversity Area) identified in the Huntingdon County Natural Heritage Inventory.
 The Inventory characterizes such areas as "containing plants or animals of special concern at state or federal levels, exemplary natural communities, or exceptional native diversity."
+The Huntingdon County Natural Heritage Inventory Natural Heritage Inventory of the Raystown Dam Natural Concern at state or federal levels, exemplary natural communities, or exceptional native diversity."
 The Huntingdon County Natural Heritage Inventory was administered by the Huntingdon County Planning Commission and identifies and maps Huntingdon County's most significant natural places.
 The study investigated plant and animal species and natural communities that are unique or uncommon in the county.
 It also explored areas important for general wildlife habitat and scientific study.